Cape Sideros: Hydrology

 The Mediterranean, a remnant of Tethys Sea between Eurasia and Gondwana, for most of the 20th century was regarded as a sink.
 Water was observed to flow in over the Gibraltar sill and from the Black Sea and rivers, but none ever seemed to exit, leading hydrologists to suppose that the evaporation rate was so high as to create a sink.

 The trend of current research suggests a more complex "thermohaline" flow.
 Water responds gravitationally to density, according ultimately to Archimedes' Principle, that a floating object displaces its own weight.
 Bundles of water of the same density are floating objects also, which can sink or rise depending on their weight.
 Lower temperature ("thermo-") or higher concentrations of mineral salts ("-haline") cause the density of liquid water to rise (not so for ice) and the water to sink, creating currents.
 As surface sea water evaporates, the surface water must gain in density and sink.
 Thus there are two patterns of currents, surface and subsurface.
 20th century observation noted only the surface currents.
 Below the surface the flow is quite different.
 Beneath the inflow of warmer, lighter water over the Gibraltar sill is an outflow of cooler, more saline water into the Atlantic.
 Similarly the Sea of Crete receiving Atlantic surface water through the straits turns it into a subsurface reservoir of cool, dense water, rich in nutrients, which feeds the eastern Mediterranean and is much loved by deep-water species, such as the giant squid, and diving Cetaceans, such as the sperm whale.
 The Mediterranean is not a sink, it is a source of deep, nutritious water, hence the presence of deep-water species around Cape Sidero.

 The coast of Crete is a totally different habitat.
 One might expect drop-offs sounding to great depths, but that is seldom the case.
 Crete is surrounded by a coastal shelf in which reefs and shallows abound; i.e., close inshore the waters are dangerous, and this especially true of eastern Crete.
 The waters of the strait do not break directly on the shoreline; there are always bays to consider; albeit most have beaches of fine sand well-frequented by the population.
 In the days of sail they were traps to ground or snag sailing vessels expecting a continuation of deep waters.
 Harbors navigable to ocean-going ships were only to be found at a few locations, where larger cities with ports came into existence and persisted.
-There was no where else to go, so to speak.
+There was nowhere else to go, so to speak.